State of the Foundation Report

-PXE International is applying for another R13 grant for partial support for a Symposium entitled "PXE Research 2008".
-The meeting will be held September 2008 at the North Bethesda Marriott in suburban DC.
-The meeting will be coordinated and co-sponsored by PXE International.
+A major accomplishment this year was the PXE 2004 Research Meeting.
+PXE International was awarded an R13 grant for partial support for a Symposium entitled "PXE Research 2004".
+The meeting was held October 13 and 14, 2004 at the Pooks Hill Marriott, Bethesda, MD, a handicapped accessible hotel.
+The meeting was coordinated and co-sponsored by PXE International.

-The overall goal of the meeting will be to provide a forum for investigators to discuss relevant advances in transporter biology, metabolism, genetics, and epidemiology and for clinically oriented colleagues and PXE International to jointly plan for future research and translational applications.
-The audience will represent a broad spectrum of individuals with varying expertise including practicing clinicians caring for patients with PXE, physician-scientists and basic science investigators and lay leaders, all of whom share an interest in PXE.
+The overall goal of the Symposium was to provide a forum for investigators to discuss relevant advances in transporter biology, metabolism, genetics, and epidemiology and for clinically oriented colleagues and PXE International to jointly plan for future research and translational applications.
+The audience represented a broad spectrum of individuals with varying expertise including practicing clinicians caring for patients with PXE, physician-scientists and basic science investigators and lay leaders, all of whom share an interest in PXE.

 Clinical Study at NIH

 With support from the NIH, PXE International is about to launch a three-year clinical investigation into the manifestations of PXE.
 This study will focus on characterizing the clinical manifestations of PXE – something that is not often done well in rare diseases, which usually are characterized by case reports of the extremes of the phenotype.
 After the initial characterization, a variety of possible treatments and interventions will be examined with the goal of establishing a clinical trial in the three-year project.

 PXE International in the Genetics Community